-Corporate amnesia can be detrimental to a company as they attempt to grow but also fight to retain both talent and knowledge within.
-The younger generation of workers is now switching jobs twice as fast than their predecessors in the first ten years after graduating.
-Here are 5 steps you can take to prevent this from happening to your company.
+Corporate amnesia can be detrimental to a company as they attempt to grow but also fight to retain both talent and internal knowledge.
+The younger generation of workers is now switching jobs twice as fast as their predecessors in the first ten years after graduating from college.
+Here are five steps you can take to prevent this from happening to your company.

-2. Build an employee knowledge center.
+Build an employee knowledge center.

-3. Increase employee retention.
+Increase employee retention.

-To eliminate Corporate Amnesia from when employees leaving the company, the most obvious step is to reduce the number of employees leaving.
+To eliminate corporate amnesia that results from employees leaving the company, the most obvious first step is to reduce the number of employees leaving.
 There are multiple steps an organization can take to increase employee retention.
-Some of these steps include paying well, providing guidance, offering unique perks, providing great benefits and others.
-Employers who take an active role in bettering their company overall in an effort to increase employee retention will see a greater reduction in the side effects of Corporate Amnesia.
+Some of these steps include offering competitive pay, providing guidance, introducing unique perks, providing great benefits, and more.
+Employers who take a proactive approach to bettering their company overall in an effort to increase employee retention will see a greater reduction in the side effects of corporate amnesia.

-Enforcing employees to take responsibility for both successes and failures will be an important step in cutting Corporate Amnesia from your organization.
+Asking employees to take responsibility for both successes and failures will be an important step in cutting corporate amnesia from your organization.
 By creating a system where employees are held responsible for both successes and failures will allow your company to track what works and doesn’t work as far as processes within a specific task or project.
 Documenting the steps of what works versus what doesn’t will not only help guide new or current employees and cut Corporate Amnesia but will also prevent failures from being repeated.
 Ultimately, creating a layer of responsibility and tracking will help make your business more efficient.

-5. Provide opportunities to cross-train.
+Provide opportunities to cross-train.

-This can be extremely valuable when it comes to reducing Corporate Amnesia because you are allowing multiple employees to have visibility into various tasks and processes — knowledge that could otherwise be lost if you hadn’t cross-trained.
+This can be extremely valuable when it comes to reducing corporate amnesia because you are allowing multiple employees to have visibility into various tasks and processes — knowledge that could otherwise be lost if you hadn’t cross-trained.